 I never could have thought my keyboard transforms so naturally into a grand piano every time I write.
 The prelude, the exposition, the recapitulation: it's my mind that creates; the fingers execute.

-“These poems (from her forthcoming collection) are the best things I have seen of hers and I like them very much.”
+“Her new poems are the best things I have seen of hers and I like them very much.”

 Donald Hall (2006 Poet Laureate of the US)